isaiaherb/reddit-analytics/README.md

-# Praw Extraction and Sentiment Analysis
+# Reddit Data Extraction and Sentiment Analysis
 Reddit extraction and sentiment analysis.
 Requires SQL Server 2020 and Python 3.13.1.

 This repository contains raw Python and SQL scripts that extract, transform, and load cleaned data from praw into SQL Server.